TREASURIES-U.S. Treasuries resume selloff on new signs of inflation

 "There's a danger to overdoing it," Kashkari said, if pandemic-snarled supply chains get fixed faster than expected or workers return to the labor force in bigger numbers.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR was at 20.6 basis points, a level close to an inversion that often predicts a recession in the near future.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR was at 22.2 basis points.
+A yield curve inversion, when short-term rates rise above the yield of longer-term rates, often indicates a recession is near.

-The bond market is saying that past the short term inflation will begin to abate, said Nancy Davis, managing partner and chief investment officer at Quadratic Capital Management LLC.
+But higher rates for shorter-term debt also suggests faster inflation won't persist.
+Past the short term, inflation will begin to abate, said Nancy Davis, managing partner and chief investment officer at Quadratic Capital Management LLC.

 "The bond market is definitely in the transitory camp," Davis said.
 "It's a bizarre time where you have the Fed tightening, the bond market saying inflation is not going to pick up and then equities are just carrying on."

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 4 basis points at 2.153%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, rose 0.9 basis point to 2.122%.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))